-A maximum number of 2 Skiers not selected for their national team may compete in the Confederation EC&AC Cableski Senior Championships as individuals in only one discipline each.
+A maximum number of 2 5 Skiers not selected for their national team, male or female, Senior 1 or Senior 2 may compete in the Confederation EC&AC Cableski Senior Championships as individuals in only one discipline each.
+Skiers entering as individuals, are allowed to participate in all events, Jump, Slalom, Tricks and Overall.

 All skiers qualified as individuals must be entered by their federation.